tkpdx01/auto-python-toolkit/README.md

 - Automatically detects your system language
 - Can be manually specified with the `--lang` parameter
 - Full i18n support for all menus and messages

+## Contributing

+Contributions are welcome!
+See [RELEASE.md](RELEASE.md) for information about the release process.

+To contribute:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## Use Cases